studyhall-project/studyhall/README.md

 # StudyHall

+April 2, 2024: This project is officially on hiatus.
+Since starting it, I ended up getting a full-time job and don't have the free time I once had.
+I am still interested in some open-source projects, but this scope is too big for the time available.
+I'll revisit this in the future, but for now, I will be turning on the Render deployment.

 ## About

 StudyHall is an open-source courseware platform that (aspires -- it's very early) to help people publish and consume courses focused on improving programming and technical skills.